Why I Wrote This Guide

 Don’t go overboard with custom questions.
 Three to five is the sweet spot.
 Every extra field you add increases the chance the customer abandons the booking halfway through.
 Ask for what you genuinely need to prepare for the job, and save everything else for the day.

 DetailBook was built specifically for UK small businesses.
-GBP deposits, automated SMS reminders, branded booking pages, custom questions, zero commission — and it works beautifully on mobile.
+GBP deposits with Apple Pay and Google Pay, automated SMS reminders, branded booking pages, custom questions, zero commission, Stripe UK payments — and it works beautifully on mobile.
 Start your 14-day free trial today.
 No card required.

 Try DetailBook Free →What to Check During a Free Trial